Volume 12, Issue 4 (2024) Health Educ Health Promot 2024, 12(4): 649-660 | Back to browse issues page

 1- Quality and Accreditation Department, Sultan Qaboos Comprehensive Cancer Care and Research Centre (SQCCCRC), University Medical City, Muscat, Oman

-Methods: Three ML models—Linear Regression, Random Forest, and Gradient Boosting—were trained on health literacy, demographic, and treatment data from 218 cancer patients at Sultan Qaboos Comprehensive Cancer Center.
-Evaluation metrics included Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), R² Score, and Area Under the Curve (AUC).
-Classification models (Random Forest, Gradient Boosting, Decision Tree, and Extra Trees) were assessed for Accuracy, Precision, Recall, F1-score, and AUC in categorizing learning needs.
+Instruments & Methods: Three ML models (Linear Regression, Random Forest, and Gradient Boosting) were trained on health literacy, demographic, and treatment data from 218 cancer patients at Sultan Qaboos Comprehensive Cancer Center.
+Evaluation metrics included Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), R2 Score, and Area Under the Curve (AUC).
+Classification models (Random Forest, Gradient Boosting, Decision Tree, and Extra Trees) were assessed for accuracy, precision, recall, F1-score, and AUC in categorizing learning needs.

-Results: Gradient Boosting had the best predictive performance (MAE: 0.0534, RMSE: 0.0788, R²: 0.9844, AUC: 0.96), followed by Random Forest (AUC: 0.93).
+Findings: Gradient Boosting had the best predictive performance (MAE:0.0534, RMSE: 0.0788, R²:0.9844, AUC:0.96), followed by Random Forest (AUC:0.93).
 Linear Regression was less effective (AUC: 0.85).
 Key predictors included literacy level in chemotherapy, hormonal therapy, and treatment experiences, while demographic factors had minimal impact.
 For classification, Gradient Boosting and Decision Tree models achieved the highest accuracy (96.51%) and AUC (0.96).
 Random Forest showed 94.19% accuracy, while Extra Trees had 90.70%, indicating variability in model performance.

 Article Type: Original Research | Subject: Health Literacy